The Power Of Reverse Periodization For Performance Gains

 However, as noted above, the opposite (reverse periodization) would likely be the correct method for long-distance events such as marathons and ultramarathons.

-Reverse Periodization For Improving Sports Performance 3
+The Power Of Reverse Periodization For Performance Gains 3

 The point is that the ‘type’ or periodization structure should not always be the same.